Get in Touch

 • Describe and explain the key steps in the AI system implementation phase.

-Module 6: Current Laws that Apply to AI Systems for Government
+Module 6: Current Laws That Apply to AI Systems

-• This module surveys existing laws governing the use of AI, outlines key intersections with the General Data Protection Regulation (GDPR), and provides awareness of liability reform.
-Upon completion of this module, you will be able to:
+• Surveys existing legislation governing AI use, outlines key intersections with GDPR, and raises awareness regarding liability reform.
+Upon completion of this module, learners will be able to;

-• Ensure interoperability of AI risk management with other operational risk strategies for government.
+• Ensure interoperability of AI risk management with other operational risk strategies.

 • Integrate AI governance principles into organizational practices.

-• Map, plan, and scope AI projects for government.
+• Map, plan, and scope the AI project.

-• Test and validate AI systems during development for government.
+• Test and validate the AI system during the development process.

-• Manage and monitor AI systems after deployment for government.
+• Manage and monitor AI systems following deployment.

-• This module describes global laws specific to AI and the major frameworks and standards that exemplify responsible governance of AI systems.
-Upon completion of this module, you will be able to:
+• Describes global AI-specific regulations and major frameworks that illustrate responsible governance of AI systems.
+Upon completion of this module, learners will be able to;

-• Gain an awareness of legal issues related to AI for government.
+• Demonstrate awareness of legal issues related to AI.

-• Gain an awareness of user concerns regarding AI for government.
+• Demonstrate awareness of user concerns regarding AI.

-• Gain an awareness of AI auditing and accountability issues for government.
+• Demonstrate awareness of AI auditing and accountability issues.

-• This module presents current discussions and ideas about AI governance, including legal issues, user concerns, and AI auditing and accountability issues for government.
+• Presents current discussions and perspectives on AI governance, including awareness of legal issues, user concerns, and AI auditing and accountability matters.

 Requirements

-It is essential to continue building and refining the governance processes that will foster trustworthy artificial intelligence (AI).
-Investment in professionals who can develop ethical and responsible AI is critical.
-This includes individuals working in compliance, privacy, security, risk management, legal, human resources, and governance, as well as data scientists, AI project managers, business analysts, AI product owners, and model operations teams.
-These professionals must be equipped to address the complex issues involved in AI governance.
+It is essential to establish and enhance the governance frameworks that enable trustworthy artificial intelligence, while simultaneously investing in the personnel responsible for developing ethical and responsible AI systems.
+Individuals employed in compliance, privacy, security, risk management, legal, human resources, and governance roles, as well as data scientists, AI project managers, business analysts, AI product owners, model operations teams, and other relevant stakeholders, must be equipped to address the expanded equities associated with AI governance.

-Additionally, this training is suitable for any professionals responsible for developing AI governance and risk management frameworks within their organizations, and for those pursuing the IAPP Artificial Intelligence Governance Professional (AIGP) certification for government and private sector roles.
+This training is designed for professionals responsible for implementing AI governance and risk management within their organizations, as well as candidates seeking IAPP Artificial Intelligence Governance Professional (AIGP) certification for government applications.

 28 Hours